Global Visionaries Welcome.

 Four core courses provide a strong foundation in international economic development, conflict analysis and negotiation, the sociopolitical implication of the world religions, and research methods.

-After completing your core coursework, you will select from a specialized track in either Political Economy and Development or Global Management.
-Each track includes three courses and one elective outside of your selected track.
-Courses for the global management track are offered online through UB's Ernest C. Trefz's School of Business.
+After completing your core coursework, you will select from courses focusing on Political Economy and Development and Global Management.
+Some courses for the global management track are offered online through UB's Ernest C. Trefz's School of Business.

 All students in the Global Development and Peace distance learning program will complete an internship.
 Students from the U.S. or other English-speaking countries must complete an internship in a country in which the foreign language they have studied is spoken.
 International students have the option of doing their internship either in the United States or overseas.

 You must complete at least 18 semester hours in the program before starting your internship.